 You truly never know what to expect with a bohemian space.
 There is definitely an art to tying together so many unlikely furniture pieces and decor.

 The primary difference between the eclectic and bohemian styles is the use of natural materials.
 Bohemian spaces are almost always eco-friendly, with the use of natural wood grains, natural fibres, and earthy colours and themes.
-Because these homeowners are all about sustainability and reducing waste, you can find a broad variety of antique, vintage, and modern furniture and decor in a bohemian space, topped off with botanicals.
+Because these homeowners are all about sustainability and reducing waste, you can find a broad variety of antique, vintage, and modern furniture and decor in a bohemian space, and, according to global flower delivery, the interior is always topped off with exotic plants and fresh-cut flowers.

 The other main difference between bohemian and eclectic styles is that a truly bohemian style can be almost anything.
 There are literally no rules to follow, other than “there are no rules.”
 If you really don’t care about interior design and just want to personalise your space, this is the way to do it and defend it as an interior design category.